-Therefore, one of the ways of opening manipura chakra is by developing willpower.
+Therefore, one of the ways of opening manipura meditation is by developing willpower.
 The law of willpower says that willpower will increase every time we make a decision and follow it and will decrease every time we decide to do something and don’t follow it.
 There is a nice and efficient exercise to develop willpower in this direction.
 You can decide that for the coming week you will break a match every day.
 At the end of the week, if you followed your decision, your willpower will grow.
 Taking small tasks at the beginning, then investing the willpower we accumulated into bigger and bigger tasks, we will be able to gradually make bigger decisions such as stop smoking, reduce the time for entertainment or start daily practice of meditation.

-Another way to develop this chakra is by meditating, focusing on the navel area.
+Another way to develop this chakra is by third eye opening exercise and most importantly by meditating, focusing on the navel area.
 All you have to do is sit with your back straight without moving, and focus your awareness again and again, right outside the navel area – 3 centimeters in front of your body – and feel how the energy that the attention is carrying is gathering there and activating in the navel chakra, Manipura.
 As you develop this chakra through meditation you will get a feeling of an inner centre of peace and self confidence.
 The need for sleep is reduced and the wish to take responsibility will grow.
 Meditations of this kind are very common in the zen buddhist tradition.
 The path of zen is deeply connected to the navel chakra, it is hard to find, for example, a zen story about love.
 The love stories will only appear in the next chakra.

 Cover image from bsnscb.com